 MANAGEMENT'S DISCUSSION AND ANALYSIS (UNAUDITED)

-Our discussion and analysis of the Little Egg Harbor Township Fire District No. 2's financial performance provides an overview of the District's financial activities for the years ended December 31, 2019 and 2018.
+Our discussion and analysis of the Little Egg Harbor Township Fire District No. 2's, the "District", financial performance provides an overview of the District's financial activities for the years ended December 31, 2020 and 2019.